graphql/graphql-spec/spec/Section 5 -- Validation.md

 ## Arguments

-Arguments are provided to both fields and directives.
-The following validation rules apply in both cases.
+Arguments are provided to fields, fragment spreads and directives.
+The following validation rules apply in each case.

 ### Argument Names